State Law Guide · Updated January 2026

 Do I get a GAP refund if I pay off my car early in Texas?

 Yes.
-You're entitled to a pro-rata refund of unused GAP coverage minus a maximum $50 cancellation fee.
+Under Finance Code Chapter 354, you're entitled to a pro-rata refund of unused GAP coverage per your waiver terms.
 Dealers rarely process this automatically - you must request it.

 Where do I file a complaint in Texas?